stsvilik/jPath/README.md

     jPath.select( JSON, "foo[bar == 1]").and( "foo2[bar == 2]").val(); //This example adds to the selection a different pattern evaluation

-Example above could also be written like so:
+    //Example above could also be written like so:

     jPath.select( JSON, "foo[bar == 1 && bar == 2]").val();

-If we want to combine results from different JSON objects, than we would do something like so:
+3. If we want to combine results from different JSON objects, than we would do something like so:

     jPath.select( JSON, "foo[bar == 1]").from(JSON2).and( "foo2[bar == 2]").val(); //from() sets a different source of data

-3. Accessing array elements by index
+4. Accessing array elements by index

     jPath.select({myArray:[1,2,3,4,5]}, "myArray(0)");